Kartav33/Kartav33.github.io/Page3.md

 				<header class="major">
 					<h3>Numerical Hydrodynamical Simulations (MHD, rMHD, GRMHD)</h3>
 				</header>
-				<p>Association with dead stars, solar cycle, accretion disks, jets, This has been one of the most interesting topics to me, mostly due to the fact that I am working on Solar Spicules while also learning about the solar flares, coronal mass ejections, etc. I am also learning computuaional fluid dynamics using a few pipelines like PENCIL CODE and PLUTO CODE MHD.
-I would like to explore sun spots and it's associated magnetic field which is governed by the sun cycle.</p>
+				<p>Fluid Dynamics is present almost everywhere in the universe be it the solar plasma, accretion of proto-planetary, BHs, NSs,and what not.
+The application of numerical fluid dynamical simulations is not only limited to the astrophysical systems but also in the climate change studies and various industrial applications. <br /> This has been one of the most interesting topics to me, mostly due to the fact that I have worked Solar Spicules which was studied using the MHD simulations using the famous <b>PLUTO CODE</b> of the plasma prsent on the chromospheric layer of the sun, while also learning about the solar flares, coronal mass ejections, etc. I am actively learning computuaional fluid dynamics using a few pipelines like PENCIL CODE MHD besides already mentioned PLUTO CODE and via python.
+In accordance to this study, I would like to explore sun spots and it's associated magnetic field which is governed by the sun cycle.</p>
 			</div>
 		</div>
 	</section>